 These days, everyone expects everything on demand.
 Whether it’s clothing, furniture or entertainment, businesses are supposed to offer their products at the push of a button.
-Nowhere is this shift more noticeable than in the restaurant industry.
+Nowhere is this shift more noticeable than in the restaurant industry with the increasing need for 3rd party delivery services.

 Not that long ago, if you wanted a restaurant to deliver, you had to hope that they employed drivers and that you were within their area.
 If not, then you had to go in yourself.
 There were no other options.

-Today, though, there are plenty of third-party ordering portals that have expanded the delivery system to include almost every restaurant under the sun.
+Today, though, there are plenty of 3rd party delivery services and ordering portals that have expanded the delivery system to include almost every restaurant under the sun.
 You want sushi to come to your door?
-Just order through an app like GrubHub or Postmates, and it will arrive shortly thereafter.
+Just order through an app like GrubHub, Beyond Menu or Postmates, and it will arrive shortly thereafter.

 For the consumer, this change has sparked a revolution.
 No longer are you limited to Chinese takeout or pizza to satisfy your cravings.
 Now you can order what you want, when you want it, without any problems.